karlospn/mytechramblings-site-source-code/content/posts/testing-private-dns-resolution-over-a-p2s-vpn-using-azure-dns-private-resolver.md

 The Hosts file is used to override the DNS system so that a browser or other application can be redirected to a specific IP address.

-This is the easiest solution you'll only need to modify the host file in you machine to override the DNS resolution of the private services.
+This is the easiest solution if you want to invoke a private azure resource, you'll only need to modify the host file in you machine to override the DNS resolution of the private services.

 Here's an example of how to do it: